Stephenville International Airport

-Stephenville Dymond International Airport is an airport located 1.5 NM southeast of Stephenville, Newfoundland and Labrador, Canada.
+Stephenville International Airport is an aerodrome located 1.5 NM southeast of Stephenville, Newfoundland and Labrador, Canada.
 It was built by the United States Army Air Forces and operated as Ernest Harmon Air Force Base from 1941 to 1966.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency who are able to process general aviation with up to 30 passengers.
 As of June 2025, CBSA services at this site are suspended until further notice.

 History

 In 1941 the United States obtained rights to construct a United States Army Air Forces base in the St. George's Bay area of Newfoundland.
 The U.S. 76th Congress approved the 99-year lease and in April 1941, construction began.

-On September 1, 1943, the Newfoundland Base Command transferred control of Harmon Field to the North Atlantic Wing, Air Transport Command.
+On 1 September 1943, Newfoundland Base Command transferred control of Harmon Field to the North Atlantic Wing, Air Transport Command.

 The USAAF base was built as Stephenville Air Base.
 However, after the USAAF became the United States Air Force in 1947, it was renamed Ernest Harmon Air Force Base on June 23, 1948, in honour of Captain Ernest Emery Harmon.
 Harmon was a US Army Air Corps ace who was killed in an air crash in 1933.

-The base became a part of the Northeast Air Command in October, 1950.
-Then in April 1957, the Strategic Air Command assumed control.
+The base became a part of Northeast Air Command in October, 1950.
+Then in April 1957, Strategic Air Command assumed control.